Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

-We also track the decay of relative residuals \eqref{residual}, the relative errors in multipliers \eqref{multiplier}, the relative errors in $u^k$ \eqref{error} and the numerical energy \eqref{energy}, which are displayed with \emph{log-scale} in Fig. \ref{bars30} and Fig. \ref{cameraman20}.
-The plots demonstrate the convergence of the iterative process and show that the process leads to some saddle points of the constrained minimization problem.
-Fig. \ref{triangle30} records the curves of the relative error in $u^k$ and numerical energy decay for the image ``triangle" and ``peppers" in \emph{log-scale} by the MC and SA-TV-TV$^2$ model.
-The plots reveal that the numerical convergence of our SA-TV-TV$^2$ model is more stable than the MC model.
-Moreover, the numerical energies obtained by the SA-TV-TV$^2$ model are close to the ones obtained by the MC model when both algorithms converge.
+We also track the decay of relative residuals \eqref{residual}, the relative errors in multipliers \eqref{multiplier}, the relative errors in $u^k$ \eqref{error} and the numerical energies \eqref{energy1}-\eqref{energy2}, which are displayed with \emph{log-scale} in Fig. \ref{cameraman20}.
+These plots can verify the convergence of Algorithm 1 and Algorithm 2 numerically.
+Fig. \ref{triangle30} records the curves of the relative error in $u^k$ and numerical energy decay of image ``triangle" and ``peppers" in \emph{log-scale} by the MC, WM and SA-TV-TV$^2$ models.
+Due to the dependence of gradient descent, the relative error of WM model converges much slower than the other two models, and our SA-TV-TV$^2$ model is faster and more stable than the MC model.
+Moreover, the numerical energies of the WM, SA-TV-TV$^2$ and MC models converge to similar values which also reveal the close relation of the three regularization terms.

-Besides, we present the CPU time of each method in Table \ref{TIME}, where SA-TV-TV$^2$ method is faster than other methods except for the Euler's elastica model.
-The convergence curves in Fig. \ref{convergence} of ``triangle" and ``peppers" also confirm that the Euler's elastica method converges fastest, and our proposal converges faster than others within the same relative error $2\times10^{-3}$.
-Although our model is somehow slower than the Euler's elastica model, we always obtain better recovery results, around 2dB higher.
-Compared to the MC and SATV method, much CPU time is saved by our SA-TV-TV$^2$ model without loss of recovery quality.
-The reason is that our algorithm contains less subproblems in each iteration and can terminate using relative errors, while MC and SATV method usually converge using the maximum iteration number.
-The above evaluations indicate that our method can produce better image denoising results with high computational efficiency.
+Besides, we compare the CPU time consumption in Table \ref{TIME}, where the SA-TV-TV$^2$ model is much faster than other methods except for the Euler's elastica model, yet the WM model spends the highest computational cost due to the gradient descent procedure.
+The convergence curves in Fig. \ref{convergence} of image ``triangle" and ``peppers" also confirm that Euler's elastica and SA-TV-TV$^2$ converge faster than other approaches.
+Although our SA-TV-TV$^2$ model consumes more CPU time than the Euler's elastica model, it also produces much higher PSNR and SSIM values.
+Compared to the MC and SATV method, much CPU time is saved by our SA-TV-TV$^2$ model without any sacrifices of the recovery quality.
+The reason is that our SA-TV-TV$^2$ method contains fewer subproblems in each iteration and can terminate by the relative errors, while the WM, MC and SATV are all stopped by the maximum iteration number.
+The above evaluations convince that our Algorithm 2 can produce a similar restoration result as Algorithm 1, simultaneously saving much CPU time.
+Therefore, we only implement the SA-TV-TV$^2$ model in the following experiments.